 1. Industry experience and knowledge

-Even so, you want to be sure that the bookkeeper that you choose has experience working with other plumbing or construction-based companies and has knowledge of your industry's specific accounting needs.
+Even so, you want to be sure that the bookkeeper you choose has experience working with other plumbing or construction-based companies and has knowledge of your industry's specific accounting needs.

 For example, the payroll for your plumbing technicians should be a direct cost of goods sold, whereas your admin staff's payroll should be listed under your overhead costs.
 Your bookkeeper needs to allocate your costs appropriately to give you good visibility on your gross margin.